TeamHive/loop-sfdc-package/README.md

 #### Setup Instructions
 1. Install `ant` through `homebrew` (`brew install ant`)
-2. Update the `build.properties` file with the username and password (including security token if needed).
+2. Create a `build.properties` using the `example.build.properties` file with the username and password (including security token if needed).

 #### Deploy